 4. You believe only making investments is Financial Planning

-You put your money in almost everything that is launched in the market whether it is a new IPO or a new mutual fund.
-In really Financial planning not only deals with investment planning but other important areas insurance, tax planning, estate planning, risk management, etc. It’s really important to seek professional help before you place your foot.
+In fact, it is also needed in other important areas like your insurance, tax planning, estate planning, risk management, etc. It’s really important to seek professional help before you place your foot.

 5. You think you can handle it on your own